-In my next blog post I'll give some more examples of only a similar summary statistic is reported, not the statistical measure that you want when you have missing SDs.
+In my next blog post I'll give some more examples of a similar summary statistic is reported, but it's not the statistical measure that you want when you have missing SDs.

 Where did the equations and t-value come from?